Alcohol Addiction And Genetics

 - Understanding the symptoms of addiction.

 If you have a genetic risk of developing an alcohol addiction and have exhibited signs of this disorder, it’s important to seek treatment as soon as possible.
-Counseling and support can help tackle social factors that could contribute to an alcohol problem in the future.
-If you or a loved one has already developed a problem, there are outpatient and inpatient programs to steer you down the right path.
-Find help immediately.
+Counseling and support can help tackle social and environmental factors that could contribute to an alcohol problem in the future.
+If you or a loved one has already developed a problem, there are outpatient and inpatient programs that can help.
+Contact a treatment provider to discuss your options.